CNES/lenapy/paper.md

 # Summary

-`Lenapy` is a Python library designed to facilitate the processing and analysis of geophysical and climate datasets, such as those used in oceanography, geodesy, and Earth observation.
+`Lenapy` is a Python library designed to facilitate the processing and analysis of geophysical and climate datasets, such as those used in oceanography, geodesy, and Earth observation in general.
 Built on top of `xarray` and fully compatible with `dask`, it enables scalable and reproducible workflows on multidimensional datasets by leveraging community standards for data formats (NetCDF) and metadata conventions (CF).

 `Lenapy` provides high-level accessors that extend `xarray.Dataset` and `xarray.DataArray` objects, allowing direct application of specialized methods.